juliafriend/project2/README.md

 I utilized partials for the head tag and header tag in EJS files.

 ////Styling////
+I utilized Bootstrap for the containers, font, and responsiveness.
+My CSS file contains color choices, some sizing and alignment preferences, and padding/margins.

 ////Technology////
-This application was built with a Javascript server, Express, MongoDB, Mongoose, EJS files, Node.js, and Nodemon.
+This application was built with a Javascript server, Express, MongoDB, Mongoose, EJS files, Bootstrap framework, CSS, Node.js, and Nodemon.

 ////Future Updates////
 -Authentication so listers are able to login and only after loggin in, have access to edit or delete listings